comet-cc/CCA-Evaluation/README.md

 ./scripts/build-firmware.sh -s trace
 ```

-Now you can run the new instance with flag `-s trace`:
+Now you can run the new instance with flag `-s trace` and the desired experiment:

 ```
 ./scripts/run-shrinkwrap.sh -e base -s trace